RN to MSN Programs

 Whether the NP holds a degree as an Acute Care Nurse Practitioner, Family Nurse Practitioner, or other NP specialty, the focus on prevention, wellness, and education remains at the core.
 An Acute Care NP works in an acute care setting, usually a hospital, diagnoses prescribe medications when necessary, and manages a patient's illnesses.
 They will treat the patient during the hospital stay and usually follow up after discharge.
 The Family Nurse Practitioner usually works in the non-acute care setting, usually, a physician's office or clinic, and diagnoses, treats, prescribes medications, and manages a patient's illness.
 Both roles are growing in popularity and employment.
 Other NP specialties include Adult Gerontology NP, Neonatal NP, Pediatric NP, Psychiatric NP, and Women’s Health NP.
 Direct physician supervision may be required depending on the state in which the NP is licensed.

 Certified Nurse Midwife (CNM)

 Depending on the place of employment, nurse educators may teach student nurses in a classroom, in the clinical setting, or may monitor and educate experienced nurses in a facility.
-In the school setting, nurse educators may teach online or in-classroom and are responsible for ensuring a quality education to students.
-They create curriculum and bring new methods of learning to eager future nurses.
+In the school setting, nurse educators may teach online or in-classroom and are responsible for ensuring quality education to students.
+They create curricula and bring new methods of learning to eager future nurses.
 In a facility, usually a hospital, nurse educators create and monitor new graduate RN programs, assist in creating policies and procedures, monitor processes for quality, and stay up-to-date on current research and process improvement methods.

 Clinical Nurse Specialists (CNS)